 You deserve more.
 You deserve UAB Nutrition Sciences.

-The MS/DI Clinical Track offers you a one-year combined Master of Science degree from the Department of Nutrition Sciences that enables you to sit for the national exam to become a Registered Dietitian (RD).
+The MS in Nutrition Sciences, Dietetic Internship/Clinical Track offers you a one-year combined Master of Science degree from the Department of Nutrition Sciences that enables you to sit for the national exam to become a Registered Dietitian (RD).
 In only 12 months, you will be ready for a career in healthcare, wellness and food system operations.
 This accredited program is offered on-campus or off-campus and it combines supervised clinical practice with online graduate coursework.
 Come to UAB – everything you need is waiting for you.